Minisungam/BenSimmonsBot/README.md

 - [x] /player_info (player_name) - Pulls general info about a specific player.
 - [x] /player_log (player_name) - Pulls the last 10 games of a player and displays their Points/Assists/Rebounds.
 - [x] /league_leaders - Displays the top 20 players, with their points and minutes played.
+- [x] /meme - Displays a random NBA meme from the top 50 hot r/Nbamemes submissions.

 Only the user id specified in ".env" can do the following:
 - [x] /shutdown - Safely shuts down the bot.